tylermjohn/grant-trader-app/README.md

 # Grant Trader

-A stock market-style trading game for predicting grantmaking decisions by Open Philanthropy, Coefficient Giving, and the Survival and Flourishing Fund.
+A stock market-style trading game for predicting grantmaking decisions by Coefficient Giving, Manifund regranters, and the Survival and Flourishing Fund.

 ## Overview

 Grant Trader allows users to test their grantmaking judgment by making predictions about future grants.
 The platform:

-- Lists organizations that have received grants from OP, CG, and SFF
+- Lists organizations that have received grants from Manifund, CG, and SFF
 - Displays historical grant data including amounts and dates
 - Allows users to predict how much funding organizations will receive in future years
 - Tracks prediction accuracy with detailed metrics and visualizations